-CPT 200 Database Design I 3-0-3 This course introduces the concepts of entities, attributes, and relationships create data models that represent the "ideal database system" by generating Diagrams, Business rules, and Normalization.
-Prerequisite: CPT 104 with a g grade of "C" or better.
-CPT 201 · · · · · · · · · · · · · · · · · · · 3-0-3 This course includes the transformation of a conceptual data modal into a lo database model by mapping the ER Model into the Software Development Cycle (SDLC) to create a Database.
-Prerequisite: CPT 200 with a grade of " C" or CDT 202 better.
-202 CPT 202 3-0-3 This course is an introduction to writing basic Structured Query Language (S used in creating tables, inserting data, retrieving data, and manipulating da a database.
-Prerequisite: CPT 201 with a grade of "C" or better.
-CPT 203 3-0-3 CI I 200 This course focuses on advanced SQL programming by creating constraints, indexes, synonyms, and/or data security by creating SQL projects.
-Prerequis CPT 202 with a grade of "C" or better.
-CPT 209 - 3-0-3 This course examines the methods and procedures used in maintaining microcomputer systems.
+CPT 200 Database Design I

+This course introduces the concepts of entities, attributes, and relationships to create data models that represent the "ideal database system" by generating ER Diagrams, Business rules, and Normalization.
+Prerequisite: CPT 104 with a grade of "C" or better.

+This course includes the transformation of a conceptual data modal into a logical database model by mapping the ER Model into the Software Development Life Cycle (SDLC) to create a Database.
+Prerequisite: CPT 200 with a grade of "C" or better.

+This course is an introduction to writing basic Structured Query Language (SQL) used in creating tables, inserting data, retrieving data, and manipulating data from a

+This course focuses on advanced SQL programming by creating constraints, views, indexes, synonyms, and/or data security by creating SQL projects.
+Prerequisite: CPT 202 with a grade of "C" or better.
+CPT 209 Computer Systems Management 3-0-3 This course examines the methods and procedures used in maintaining microcomputer systems.
 Topics include hardware and software installation, configuration, operations, and troubleshooting.
-Prerequisites: CPT 101 or CPT 104 with a grade of "C" or better CPT 236 3-0-3 This course is an introduction to Java programming.
+Prerequisites: CPT 101 or CPT 104 with a grade of "C" or better 3-0-3 CPT 236 Introduction to Java Programming This course is an introduction to Java programming.
 Topics will cover Java syntax and classes for use in the development of Java applications and applets.
-Prerequisite: CPT 167 CPT 237 3-0-3 This course is a study of advanced topics of the Java programming languag building on a basic knowledge of the Java language.
-Topics covered will inc multi-reading, swing classes, swing event models, advanced layout manage javabean component model, network programming, and server-side progra Prerequisite: CPT 236 with a "C" or better. mmig.
-CPT 239 3-0-3 0.
-1 207 This course is a study of Active Server Pages (ASP) programming to build, implement, and execute ASP scripts.
-It examines topics related to the synta ax of server-side ASP scripting as well as the use of ASP with databases.
-Prerequ CPT 167 with a grade of "C" or better.
-CPT 247 3-0-3 This course is the study of UNIX commands, including the VI editor, file strue cture and shell programming.
-Prerequisite: CPT 101 or CPT 104 with a "C" or be tter.
-CPT 263 3-0-3 This course is a study of the development and editing of graphics, audio and elements to be used in the design and implementation of effective web page CPT 264 Systems and Procedures 3-0-3 This course covers the techniques of system analysis, design, development a and implementation.
+Prerequisite: CPT 167 CPT 237 Advanced Java Programming This course is a study of advanced topics of the Java programming language by building on a basic knowledge of the Java language.
+Topics covered will include multireading, swing classes, swing event models, advanced layout managers, the javabean component model, network programming, and server-side programming.
+Prerequisite: CPT 236 with a "C" or better.
+CPT 239 Active Server Pages This course is a study of Active Server Pages (ASP) programming to build, implement, and execute ASP scripts.
+It examines topics related to the syntax of server-side ASP scripting as well as the use of ASP with databases.
+Prerequisite: CPT 167 or CPT 236 CPT 247 UNIX Operating Systems 3-0-3 This course is the study of UNIX commands, including the VI editor, file structure and shell programming.
 Prerequisite: CPT 101 or CPT 104 with a "C" or better.
+CPT 263 Advanced Multimedia for Web Pages 3-0-3 This course is a study of the development and editing of graphics, audio and video elements to be used in the design and implementation of effective web pages.
+Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
+CPT 264 Systems and Procedures 3-0-3 This course covers the techniques of system analysis, design, development and implementation.
+Prerequisite: CPT 101 or CPT 104 with a "C" or better.
+CPT 268 Computer End User Support This course is a study of end-user support of computer based technologies.
+Topics include end-user support functions, developing training modules to include strategies to provide ongoing technical assistance.
+Emphasis is on solving problems with analysis, troubleshooting and end-user interaction.
+Prerequisite: CPT 170, CPT 101 or CPT 104 with a "C" or better.